Greysia Polii: Early life

 Greysia Polii was born in Jakarta to Willy Polii and Evie Pakasi, both of Minahasa descent native to North Sulawesi.
 She is the third of five siblings.
 She lived in Jakarta until her dad died when she was only 2, and moved to Manado, where she spent her childhood.
 She was influenced to play badminton by her sister, and by former national player Deyana Lomban.
+She also idolized Susi Susanti and Zhang Ning.
 Her talent was already apparent by the time she was six years old.
-Recognizing her talent, she and her mother moved back to Jakarta in 1995 for better training and a chance to develop her career as a badminton player, joining the Jaya Raya Jakarta club.
-She idolized Susi Susanti and Zhang Ning.
+Recognizing her talent, she and her mother moved back to Jakarta in 1995 for better training and a chance to develop her career as a badminton player.
+Polii decided to join the Jaya Raya Jakarta club.

-At the club, her coach Retno Kustijah noticed her talent as a doubles player, and when Polii was 14, she made the decision to switch from singles to doubles.
+At the club, her coach Retno Kustijah noticed her talent as a doubles player, and thus, when Polii was 14, she made the decision to switch from singles to doubles.
 She made it to the national team in 2003.

+Polii's given name, Greysia, was created by combining the word "grey," referencing her father's grey hair at the time of her birth, with the last syllable of "Indonesia."

+Her late older brother was named Rickettsia Polii, presumably inspired by the genus of bacteria Rickettsia.
+Combined with the surname Polii, the full name bears resemblance to a scientific Latin binomial name.